Understanding I Beam Flange in 2024

 Material Composition

-Statistics from the World Steel Association indicate that about 95% of I beams utilized in buildings are made from structural steel, with around 4% using galvanized steel for enhanced corrosion resistance, and 1% consisting of composite materials.
-This trend is projected to remain consistent into 2024, as construction standards require robust materials.
+Data from the World Steel Association indicates that approximately 95% of I beams used in construction are made from structural steel, with around 4% utilizing galvanized steel for improved corrosion resistance, and 1% consisting of composite materials.
+This trend is expected to continue into 2024, as construction standards necessitate durable materials.

 Load-Bearing Capacity

 According to AISC, an I beam flange can support loads ranging from 10,000 pounds to over 50,000 pounds, depending on the beam’s depth and width.
-In 2023, the average load-bearing capacity for commonly used flanges was estimated to be 15,000 pounds per flange, ensuring strong structural support.
+In 2023, the average load-bearing capacity for commonly used flanges was recorded at approximately 15,000 pounds per flange, ensuring robust structural support.

 Industry Trends in 2024